nicrip/Minnow/Docs/beaglebone_zmq_app_compliation.md

-# Compiling Mezzo ZMQ+Flatbuffer Apps on Beaglebone
+# Compiling Metà ZMQ+Flatbuffer Apps on Beaglebone

 Compilation requires some modifications to the normal apps.